Fed Con Law (FCGL)

 FCGL 0609.
 Sharia and Secularism in MENA Constitutional Law.
 (2 Credits)

 FCGL 0828.
-SLAVERY & THE CONSTITUTION.
+Slavery and the Constitution.
 (2 Credits)

 This course will explore the institution of slavery as it developed in North America and the impact it has had on the United States Constitution, both its drafting and its interpretation over time.
 We will read and discuss both legal materials and non-legal historical materials.
 Students will be evaluated based on three short papers (each 2000 words max), submitted during the course of the semester.
 Outside research for the papers will be allowed but not required.
 In addition to the papers, 1/4 of the final grade will be based on class participation.

-Attributes: JD, LLM, LWR.
+Attributes: LLM, LWR.